 One huge reason I love going to Taiwan is that they are full of hot springs, or Wen Quan.
-In Singapore, our closest claim to a natural hot spring is a single tap in Sembawang, so I’m just fascinated by the proliferation of them in Taiwan!
+In Singapore, our closest claim to a natural hot spring is a single tap in Sembawang, so I’m just fascinated by the proliferation of Taiwan hot springs.
 Not only are hot springs found just about everywhere in Taiwan, but there are even different types of hot spring waters and I’ve happily tried all those I’ve come across.

 Bathing in hot springs is so refreshing.
 In cold weather it’s an absolute joy to be all warm and practically immune to the chill when you emerge from the bath… for awhile at least!
 And you would think the hot springs would be intolerable in warm weather, but somehow despite the temperature, I always emerge feeling refreshed, relaxed, and… really hungry.